 Schedule a checkup with your veterinarian

 Finally, you shouldn’t forget to schedule a checkup with your pet’s veterinarian to make sure everything is fine and whether your pet is fit enough to travel.
 Also, make sure to take all the medications they might need and that they took all the necessary vaccinations before traveling to a foreign country.
+You can use this coupon and save 20% on your purchase on all pet supplies and medicines you might need for your trip.

 The idea of traveling with a pet can be intimidating.
 However, if you prepare yourself with all the necessary things and information you need, we are sure you’ll have a great time with your animal companion.
 Have a safe trip!